-Your satisfaction and goodwill are important to your dealer and to Chevrolet.
+Your satisfaction and goodwill are important to your dealer and to GMC.
 Normally, any concerns with the sales transaction or the operation of the vehicle will be resolved by your dealer's sales or service departments.
 Sometimes, however, despite the best intentions of all concerned, misunderstandings can occur.
-If your concern has not been resolved to your satisfaction, the following steps should be taken:
+If your concern misunderstandings can occur.
+If your concerr has not been resolved to your satisfaction, the following steps should be taken:

 STEP ONE: Discuss your concern with a member of dealership management.
 Normally, concerns can be quickly resolved at that level.
 If the matter has already been reviewed with the sales, service, or parts manager, contact the owner of your dealership or the general manager.

-STEP TWO: If after contacting a member of dealership management, it appears your concern cannot be resolved by your dealership without further help, in the U.S., call the Chevrolet Customer Assistance Center at 1-800-222-1020.
+STEP TWO: If after contacting a member of dealership management, it appears your concern cannot be resolved by your dealership without further help, in the U.S., call 1-800-462-8782.
 In Canada, call General Motors of Canada Customer Care Centre at 1-800-263-3777 (English), or 1-800-263-7854 (French).